DevOps vs DevSecOps: Approaches Which Amplify Automation and Security

 - The use of template methods improves the speed of recovery in the case of a security problem

-Let’s go through some of the specific DevSecOps practices
+Let’s go through some of the specific DevSecOps best practices

 Encrypt Sensitive Data